- Joey cutting a big stone in half with the plough.

 - The end of the film, where Albert rides Joey home once more

 - Anyone who's seen the stage play will agree that the phenomenal horse puppets are a Moment of Awesome for everyone involved in their creation and control.

 - The reveal of the main Joey puppet.
 For the opening, the foal puppet is used, and the audience gets a while to get used to it.
 And then the music reaches a crescendo, the foal puppet is disassembled, and the huge horse puppet thunders onstage.
 That moment tends to get a lot of cheers.

 - Hell, they're awesome alright, but it might be good to mention that the play also has a huge (though of course largely hollow and skeletal) tank puppet/prop as well, which bursts through the obstacles of no-mans-land accompanied by smoke and darkness with flashes of light.

-- The stage play has one when the German man that's been taking care of Joey and Topthorn finally crosses the Despair Event Horizon after Topthorn dies of exhaustion, damning the war and the Kaiser himself.
+- The stage play has one when Friedrich, the man that's been taking care of Joey and Topthorn, finally crosses the Despair Event Horizon after Topthorn dies of exhaustion, damning the war and the Kaiser himself.
 The Colonel Kilgore officer that caught him with the horses and pressed him into service is angry at the statement, draws his pistol...and the other two German soldiers in the group level their guns at him.

 - While it ends in tragedy, the film charge of the Yeomanry early in the war is this as they utterly trample a German camp after appearing out of the cornfield.
 If it wasn't for the machine guns, the charge would have been a complete success.